bscotch/rumpus-ce/README.md

 ## Browser vs. Server

 This project is meant to be used in either a browser or non-browser (server/Node) context.
-However, differences between those two contexts, in particular with CORS in browsers and javascript feature variation across browsers, means that not everything will work in all contexts.
+However, differences between those two contexts, in particular with CORS in browsers and JavaScript feature variation across browsers, means that not everything will work in all contexts.

 ## Authentication